bokkypoobah/StatusNetworkTokenAudit/audit/ContributionWallet.md

         // BK Ok
         require(_contribution != 0x0);
-        // BK Ok - End block needs to be specified and before a particular block number require(_endBlock != 0 && _endBlock <= 4000000);
+        // BK Ok - End block needs to be specified and before a particular block number
+        //    May be better to set this number as a public constant so it is not accidentally
+        //    overlooked on deployment
+        require(_endBlock != 0 && _endBlock <= 4000000);
         // BK Next 3 lines Ok
         multisig = _multisig;